GitHubonline1396529/callout2latex/README.md

 Here are a few things to note about this filter script[^3]:

-1. Currently, ordered lists (`enumerate`) and unordered lists (`itemize`) are not supported within callout blocks.
-2. Every single line in the callout block will be converted into one paragraph in \LaTeX\.

 > [!WARNING]
 > **DO NOT USE SPACE AFTER THE TYPE LABEL.**
 >